ArtsaRound Scholarship

 ArtsaRound Post-Secondary Art Scholarship Information

 The Post-Secondary Art Scholarship, valued at $1,000, is an award to support a local graduating high school senior who is pursuing professional instruction in any form of art at the post-secondary level.
 This scholarship is competitive and determined based on the strength of the submitted materials.
+The application process usually begins in February-March with the winner notified in April-May.

 To be eligible for this scholarship, students must meet the following criteria: